 SIBO stands for small intestinal bacterial overgrowth.
 Normally, the small intestine has few bacteria.
 Most intestinal bacteria are contained in the large intestine.
-When there are too many, or they are the wrong type of bacteria in the small intestine, it is called SIBO.
+When there are too many bacteria in the small intestine, it is called SIBO.

 - Stomach pain